Kelly Slater: Outerknown

+Purps

 In 2014, Slater launched the beverage company Purps in collaboration with RVCA founder Pat Tenore and Dr. Chris Schaumburg.
 Since 2013, Slater has been a brand ambassador for The Chia Company, based in western Australia.

 Wave Pool

-Wave Pool was a ten-year 'experiment' to create the perfect inland wave situated in inland California.
+Wave Pool was a ten-year 'experiment' to create the perfect inland wave pool situated in inland California.
 Kelly modeled the wave after a combination of Lower Trestles, California, a tubing wave on Oahu, Hawaii, and a secret right in Micronesia in the Marshall Islands.
 The project was a success and the surfing world was abuzz with the possibilities, mostly due to the wave's perfect shape and speed.
 In 2016 the World Surf League (WSL) acquired a majority stake in the Kelly Slater Wave Company (KSWC) for an undisclosed sum.

 Kelly Slater Surf Ranch

 The WSL held a test event for professional surfers, including Filipe Toledo, Mick Fanning, Kanoa Igarashi, Gabriel Medina and others, at the Kelly Slater Surf Ranch (located at 36.255°N 119.790°W) on Tuesday, September 19, 2017.
 The Surf Ranch also hosted the WSL Founders Cup on May 5–6, 2018.
-The contest featured five teams - US, Brazil, Australia, Europe and World - made up of men's and women's surfers from the WSL Championship Tour.
-The WSL Surf Ranch was constructed outside of Lemoore, California and has remained private and exclusive.
+The contest featured five teams – US, Brazil, Australia, Europe and World – made up of men's and women's surfers from the WSL Championship Tour.
+The WSL Surf Ranch was constructed outside of Lemoore, California, and has remained private and exclusive.